RanaElGahawy/CalendarEffect/index.md

 ---
 layout: home
 title: Wall Street's Secret Calendar
-subtitle: Analyzing the Seven Calendar-Effect Anomalies in NASDAQ Since 1962
+subtitle: Analyzing Seven Calendar-Effect Anomalies in NASDAQ Since 1962
 ---

 # Have you ever heard these phrases?

 “Mondays are cursed.”
 “January is magic.”
 “Santa always shows up.”
 “Sell in May and go away.”
 If you’ve ever heard those lines (or traded like you believed them), you’re not alone … but you might be trading a myth.
 Welcome to NASDAQ’s secret calendar: where timing is everything, and the market may (or may not) have habits it can’t shake.
 **So… what are we doing here?**
 Think of us as your mythbusting team for stock market folklore.
 We’re putting seven famous “calendar effects” on trial using daily NASDAQ stock data since 1962: